 4. Kano Model

 The Kano model is another effective prioritization framework you can use for your team.
-Overall, it focuses on prioritizing features based on their likelihood to delight customers.
+Overall, it prioritizes features based on their likelihood to delight customers.

-It’s a bit more complicated than the other prioritization methods but it’s well worth it since it can help you uncover some amazing insights when you’re stuck.
+It’s a bit more complicated than the other prioritization methods, but it’s well worth it since it can help uncover some amazing insights when you’re stuck.

 You can classify your product’s new features based on the following categories and emotional responses:

 - Basic Features - The basic features are the foundation of your product, and they’re what the customer typically expects from it.
 Not having the foundation in place is dissatisfying.
 If you’re missing the key pieces in your product, schedule them as soon as possible.